takeourcarsnow/MonoLog/docs/CAMERA_EFFECTS.md

 2. Grant camera permissions (if needed)
 3. Select desired effect from buttons (None/Pixel/Dither/ASCII)
 4. Adjust effect parameters using controls
+5. Optionally add a decorative frame from the Frames section
+6. Optionally add texture overlays from the Overlays section (with blend mode and opacity controls)
-5. Click "Capture" to take photo with effect applied
+7. Click "Capture" to take photo with all effects and overlays applied
-6. Photo is captured with effect permanently rendered
+8. Photo is captured with effects, overlays, and frames permanently rendered

 ### Developer Integration